OceanMate/Landlubber_Comp/README.txt

 I stole Command base from FIRST robotics.
+Also the gui was based on shuffleboard frc.
 Yar Har

 Required Python Libraries:
     pynput